xlw/xlw/README.md

 ```

 # **XLW**

+XLW aims to facilitate the development of Excel addins with ease.
+It attempts to do this by wrapping the old Excel XLL C API in essentially a facade which is simplier to consume hence leaving the developer
+to focus on the buisness logic.
+To this end it hides away intricacies of interfacing with the low level Excel C API.

+The concept behind XLW's approach is simplicity.
+There is nothing clever here !
+#### **C++**
+- You write your C++ functions
+- The interface genertor generates the Excel C API bindings from your C++ header files.

+#### **C#**
+- You write your C# functions
+- The Dotnet Interface generator uses reflection to generate C++/CLI bindings for your C#
+- The (C++) interface genertor generates the  Excel C API bindings from your C++/CLI header files

+It's really not more complicated than that.
+Moreover, the process should be very transparent and the entry cost for any developer to modify, update or fix XLW should be extremely low.

 xlw is being updated.

 This repo was originally forked from [John's XLW repo](https://github.com/JohnAdders/xlw) which itself was imported from it's original home at [SourceForge](https://sourceforge.net/projects/xlw/)